By Michelle Lim on Jul 5, 2019 11:12:30 AM

 After the house has been cleaned, all items accounted for, the keys need to be passed back to the landlord.
 You can do this on the last day of the agreement.

 If you need to pass the keys earlier or before the date of the agreement, just let your landlord know of your situation.

 Landlords will need to check on the property again to make sure there are no hidden damages or missing items.
 This is crucial to be done during the first week after the tenant has left.

 The reason why is because the landlord has only 2 weeks more after the tenancy agreement to submit all the claims.
 It will take awhile but is a must do if you want to make a claim for any damages or missing items.
 Any claims submitted after the two weeks will not be entertained.

 That's it.
 We hope you had a great time as a landlord on SPEEDHOME.
 Thank you for staying on the journey till the end.

 So are you ready to list your property for free?
 Click here to begin.

-Have something to say to the team?
-Give us a call at 0187777650.
-You can also email us at email@example.com and we’ll get back to you about how we can arrange the best rental experience right here at SPEEDHOME.
+Have questions or concerns?
+Email us at firstname.lastname@example.org and we’ll get back to you about how we can arrange the best rental experience for you right here at SPEEDHOME.